Risa Hayashida

-Risa Hayashida (林田 理沙, Hayashida Risa) is a Japanese announcer, news anchor, television reporter, and television personality for NHK.
-She is the anchor for NHK's weekday evening news show NHK News 7.
-She was the co-host for NHK's geological TV series Bura Tamori, as well as a newsreader for morning news show NHK News Ohayō Nippon.
+Risa Hayashida (林田 理沙, Hayashida Risa) is a Japanese announcer, news presenter, reporter, and personality for NHK.
+After co-anchoring NHK's weekday evening news show NHK News 7, she took over a similar role on the network's nightly News Watch 9 in April 2023.
+Previously she co-hosted NHK's geographic Bura Tamori series and served a presenter for the NHK News Ohayō Nippon morning news show.

 Early years

 Hayashida was born in Nagasaki Prefecture, which was her parents' birthplace.
 She was raised in Kanagawa Prefecture, Japan.
 She attended Shonan Shirayuri Gakuen Junior and Senior High School, founded by Sisters of Charity of St. Paul.
 She received the Bachelor's Degree in Music and the Master's Degree of Music from Tokyo University of the Arts in 2012 and 2014 respectively, researching musicology.

 During college, Hayashida was a student newscaster on News Access (by BS Asahi) and au Headline (the news app run by au).

 Career

 Hayashida started her broadcasting career at NHK Nagasaki Broadcasting Station in 2014.
 In February 2016, Hayashida was relocated to NHK Fukuoka Broadcasting Station, hosting Rokuichi!
 Fukuoka, following Yurie Omi.
 She also stars NHK News and News 845 Fukuoka.

-Since April 2018 Hayashida has hosted Bura Tamori and the first part of NHK News Ohayō Nippon.
-Those programs are also the jobs she took over from Omi.
+From April 2018 Hayashida co-hosted Bura Tamori and the first part of NHK News Ohayō Nippon, both functions took over from Omi.

-In the midnight of January 1, 2019, Hayashida appeared on TV as a correspondent at Tokyo International Airport in Yukutoshi Kurutoshi, NHK's annual New Year's Eve television special, with Kozo Takase and Mayuko Wakuda.
+At midnight on January 1, 2019, Hayashida reported from Tokyo International Airport during Yukutoshi Kurutoshi, NHK's annual New Year's Eve special hosted by Kozo Takase and Mayuko Wakuda.

-NHK announced on February 13, 2020, that Hayashida would step back from the host for Bura Tamori and hand it over to Rika Asano in April 2020.
+NHK announced on February 13, 2020, that Hayashida would step back from Bura Tamori and hand off to Rika Asano in April 2020.
 On March 14, she appeared her last episode of it.
 Hayashida also resigned from NHK News Ohayō Nippon to be the anchor for Shutoken Network airing in Tokyo Metropolis and peripheral prefectures.

 In 2021, Hayashida narrated the travel segment of Taiga Drama Seiten wo Tsuke (English title: Reach Beyond the Blue Sky).

-On February 9, 2022, NHK announced that Hayashida would be the anchor for weekday evening news program NHK News 7 from April.
+On February 9, 2022, NHK announced that Hayashida would anchor the NHK News 7 weekday evening news program from April.

-On February 8, 2023, NHK announced that she would be the anchor for evening news program News Watch 9 from April.
+On February 8, 2023, NHK announced that Hayashida would anchor the News Watch 9 9PM weekday news program from April.

+On February 14, 2024, NHK announced that Hayashida would anchor the Saturday Watch 9 9PM Saturday news program from April.